 Students have the opportunity to complete course evaluations following every semester.
 Results will be available to instructors after the end of the semester and can be accessed via WebFAC.

-Instructors must provide all students with a syllabus at the start of the semester; it is recommended this be uploaded to Canvas.
+Instructors must provide all students with a syllabus at the start of the semester; syllabi shall be uploaded to Canvas.
 Instructors will be provided a syllabus template before the start of the semester that includes the official course description and learning outcomes, along with University-required statements.
 Instructors should complete the remaining information (evaluation, schedule, resources, and instructor contact information) and return it to the PACS Office before the first day of classes for the semester.

 Curriculum Vitae (CV)